The Jazz Butcher: The Glass years (1982–1987)

-On November 1, 1982, Fish was approached to open for fellow Northampton band, Bauhaus.
-The whimsical nature of the Jazz Butcher band did not impress the headliner’s goth followers.
-"The massed audience listened politely, if disconcertingly quietly,” reported the Northampton Mercury and Herald.
+On 1 November 1982, Fish was approached to open for fellow Northampton band Bauhaus.
+The whimsical nature of the Jazz Butcher band did not impress the headliners' goth followers.
+"The massed audience listened politely, if disconcertingly quietly", reported the Northampton Mercury and Herald.
 Fish was "pleased to survive the experience".
-Fish had assumed that Bauhaus drummer Kevin Haskins had arranged their spot on the bill, as Kevin and Fish were friends; only to find that it was Haskins’ brother David J. who had taken an interest in The Jazz Butcher.
+Fish had assumed that Bauhaus drummer Kevin Haskins had arranged their spot on the bill, as Kevin and Fish were friends; only to find that it was Haskins' brother David J. who had taken an interest in The Jazz Butcher.

-Bath of Bacon was released in March 1983.
-The album, according to Fish, was "the sound of a few mates failing to take seriously the fact they they've got an LP to make."
-A review in The Scotsman called Bath “quite good fun, if you don’t mind being used in someone else’s experiment.”
+In Bath of Bacon was released in March 1983.
+The album, according to Fish, was "the sound of a few mates failing to take seriously the fact they they've got an LP to make".
+A review in The Scotsman called Bath "quite good fun, if you don't mind being used in someone else's experiment."